blue sky with white wispy clouds

 Your Action Timeline

-• February - March - attend an introduction session, apply for SPA internship, and schedule an internship intake interview (recommended one semester prior to participating in internship)
+• One Semester Ahead - attend an introduction session, apply for SPA Internship, and schedule an Internship Intake Interview (recommended 3-6 months prior to participating in internship; give yourself more time for federal government application and selection)

-• March - April - use suggested resources to identify, research, search, and apply for multiple relevant work-learning/internship opportunities
+• 3-6 Months Prior - use suggested resources to actively identify, research, search and apply for multiple relevant work-learning/internship opportunities

-• By May 17 - accept/decline the internship(s) for which you have been selected and fill out the first documents for approval
+• 6 Weeks Prior - accept/decline the internship(s) for which you have been selected and contact coordinator; fill out the first documents for approval

-• By June 14- complete internship confirmation and competencies documents with supervisor/agency to start final agreement and approval for credit
+• 1 Month Prior - complete internship confirmation and competencies documents with supervisor/agency to start final agreement and approval for credit

-• By June 28- all parties complete the approval agreement, and the student is cleared to register for PAF484/584 in summer 2024
+• 2 Weeks Prior - all parties complete the approval agreement, and the student is cleared to register for PAF484/584 in upcoming semester

 Introduction to Internship